 Yang is active in the California Society of Certified Public Accountants, the American Institute of Certified Public Accountants, and other business and professional communities as an active board and committee member.
 He lectures at the National Association of Accountants and other accounting, real estate, business, and professional groups, and is active in several local community service groups.

 L.C.
-Robertson is responsible for the ongoing design, direction, and implementation of the company's organizational infrastructure, and leads the areas of company operations and internal initiatives.
+Robertson is responsible for the ongoing design, direction, and implementation of the company's organizational infrastructure and resources, leading and partnering on various areas relating to internal initiatives and general operations.

-Robertson brings over 25 years of experience in technology, health, and adult education, and is active in company and community programs involving wellness, social causes, and recreation.
-Robertson earned a bachelor of science in organizational communication with minors in cultural anthropology and Spanish, and holds professional certifications in corporate wellness and resource management.
+Robertson first joined PC-Doctor in 2004, bringing years of experience in technology, health, and adult education to her role.
+She is active in company and community programs involving wellness, learning, and recreation.
+Robertson earned a bachelor of science in organizational communication with minors in cultural anthropology and language studies, along with professional certifications in corporate wellness and resource management.

 Goldman leads the company’s team of project management, product management, and support professionals, ensuring a smooth flow of operations between engineering teams, business owners and management.
 He brings over 15 years of software engineering experience to this role through positions in development, QA, technical support, technical writing, and product, program and project management.

-Evans joined PC-Doctor in 2004 and now leads the architecture, system information and diagnostics teams.
-His teams develop and support products for Windows, Linux, Android and PC-Doctor proprietary operating systems for x86, x64 and ARM platforms.
-He is a graduate of UC Davis and brings 16 years of computer experience to his role at PC-Doctor.
+Evans joined the company in 2004, and leads the architecture, system information and diagnostics of PC-Doctor products.
+His team develops and supports products for Windows, Linux, Android and the company’s proprietary operating systems for x86, x64 and ARM platforms.
+Evans graduated University of California Davis with his bachelor’s degree in computer science.